Coffee consumption and bladder, kidney and prostate cancersPrint this page

 Tobacco and exposure to aromatic amines are the two main risk factors for bladder cancer.
 However, factors linked to lifestyle are also involved.

-- In 1990, the International Agency for Research on Cancer (IARC) considered that there was limited evidence available at that time that coffee drinking was carcinogenic to the human urinary bladder.
-It classified coffee in Group 2B (possibly carcinogenic to humans).
+- In 1991, the International Agency for Research on Cancer (IARC) considered, based on the limited evidence available at that time, that coffee drinking was possibly carcinogenic to the human urinary bladder.
+It classified coffee in Group 2B (possibly carcinogenic to humans)4.

 Coffee and kidney cancer

-Research suggests there is no link between coffee consumption and kidney cancer.
+Research consistently suggests there is no link between coffee consumption and kidney cancer.

-- During the last three decades, the incidence of kidney cancer has constantly increased leading to the search for possible links with diet.
-The etiology of kidney cancer suggests an increased risk with smoking and overweight, while fruits and vegetables appear to be protective.
+- During the last three decades, the incidence of kidney cancer has constantly increased, leading to the search for possible links with diet.
+The etiology of kidney cancer suggests an increased risk with smoking and being overweight, while fruits and vegetables appear to be protective.

-- The World Cancer Research Fund (WCRF) identified 18 case-control and 5 cohort studies clearly and consistently indicating the lack of a link between coffee consumption and kidney cancer6.
+- The World Cancer Research Fund (WCRF) identified 18 case-control and 5 cohort studies clearly and consistently indicating the lack of a link between coffee consumption and kidney cancer7.

 Coffee and prostate cancer

-Research suggests that coffee consumption is not associated with an increased risk of prostate cancer.
+Research suggests that coffee consumption is not associated with an increased risk of prostate cancer, with some evidence suggesting there may be an inverse association.

-- However, a recent meta-analysis found that coffee drinkers had a 21% lower risk of developing prostate cancer than non-coffee drinkers (relative risk 0.79)7.
+- However, a 2011 meta-analysis found that coffee drinkers had a 21% lower risk of developing prostate cancer than non-coffee drinkers (relative risk 0.79)8.

 This information is intended for Healthcare professional audiences.